 In Texas, what you are more likely to do than to have a formal estate plan change early on in your divorce is to arrive at a settlement for temporary orders with your spouse.
 Temporary orders give you and your spouse marching orders for the remaining months of your divorce.
 Where you both will be living, who will get to see the kids and when the amount of temporary spousal support and child support be paid, and which of you will pay what household bills are common subjects dealt with in the temporary orders phase of a Texas divorce.

-During this process, it is important to keep in mind that strange and unfortunate events sometimes do occur.
+During this process, it is important to remember that strange and unfortunate events sometimes occur.
 An example of this would be your spouse passing away suddenly.
 What would you do if your spouse were to pass away after temporary orders were agreed to but before a final decree of divorce was entered by the court.
 How would you handle that?
 What would happen to you and your family from a financial perspective?

-Suppose that you are the spouse who is in a position to be paid spousal maintenance and child support from your ex-spouse once your divorce is done and over with.
-In that event, you may want to negotiate for a provision in your final decree of divorce that your spouse will need to purchase a life insurance policy that names you as the beneficiary.
+Suppose you are the spouse in a position to be paid spousal maintenance and child support from your ex-spouse once your divorce is over with.
+In that event, you may want to negotiate for a provision in your final divorce decree that your spouse will need to purchase a life insurance policy that names you as the beneficiary.
 Whatever amount you all decide upon to be insured by should be able to cover the spousal maintenance and child support payments that would be missed until your children turn 18.

-I don’t see this happening with any regularity but I don’t see anything wrong with asking your spouse to update their will in favor of you or your children, either.
-The principle would be the same as holding a life insurance policy where you are the named beneficiary in the event that your ex-spouse passes away.
+I don’t see this happening with any regularity, but I don’t see anything wrong with asking your spouse to update their will in favor of you or your children.
+The principle would be the same as holding a life insurance policy where you are the named beneficiary if your ex-spouse passes away.
 However, you should be willing to meet some resistance regarding the will idea.
-Even if you are successful in negotiating for that update you would then need to go through the process of making sure the executor of the will executes your ex-spouse’s wishes promptly.
+Even if you successfully negotiate for that update, you would then need to make sure the executor of the will executes your ex-spouse’s wishes promptly.

 If you will be updating your estate plan what should your focus be in connection with a divorce?

 This is an important step to take after your divorce has concluded no matter what you decide to do regarding your estate plan.
-If you have been married for an extended period it is likely that your ex-spouse is included within your will as your representative, beneficiary, a trustee on trust, or has a power of attorney either generally or medically over matters related to you.
+Suppose you have been married for an extended period.
+In that case, your ex-spouse is likely included in your will as your representative, beneficiary, trustee on trust, or has a power of attorney generally or medically over matters related to you.
 Although updating and getting a new will during your divorce may not be possible you should begin to plan what you want to do so that you can execute that plan as soon as your divorce concludes.

 Suppose that you and your ex-spouse have a son who has just turned 18.
 When you and your spouse got a divorce, you agreed to pay for your son’s college education.
 That means college tuition, room and board and books are all going to be paid by you.
 If you pay the tuition directly to the university and then give money for everything else directly to your child, you may be interested to learn which payments are subject to a gift tax and which are not.
 Consult with a tax professional to find out more.